saintsantos/teddybear_talker/docs/serverdoc.md

 ```
 composer install
 ```
-to install all required dependencies for the backend server for teddybear talker.
-Once the isntaller finishes cd into `public` and run start the server:
+to install all required dependencies, such as Slim Framework, for the backend server for teddybear talker.
+Once the isntaller finishes cd into `/public` and run start the server:
 ```
 php -S localhost:8080
 ```